kanounik/Kunitz-HMM-detection/README.md

 ### Key goals:
 - Build a custom pHMM for the Kunitz domain from structural and sequence data
 - Validate the model against manually curated Swiss-Prot annotations using 2-fold cross-validation
-- Scan full Swiss-Prot and analyze the distribution of Kunitz domains across organisms
+- Scan the complete Swiss-Prot database and identify Kunitz-domain proteins

 ## Background
 The **Kunitz domain** is a short (~58 residues), disulfide-rich alpha+beta fold found in serine protease inhibitors.
 The canonical example is **BPTI** (Bovine Pancreatic Trypsin Inhibitor, PDB: [`3TGI.pdb`](data/3TGI.pdb), chain I), which tightly binds trypsin via its Lys15 residue.
 The fold is stabilized by three conserved disulfide bonds (Cys5–Cys55, Cys14–Cys38, Cys30–Cys51).